Construction by Destruction

 We’ve now seen the chan expression in action, using the obtained channel to return early in its process.
 But that only scratches the surface!

-The channel obtained is actually a lot more than a return handle.
-It’s a dual, a direct access to the consumer of the whole chan expression.
+The channel you obtain isn’t just a return handle — it’s a direct connection to the consumer of the result.
 It can be interacted with sequentially, constructing a value step-by-step.

 The title of this section, “construction by destruction”, is very apt!
 What we’re about to learn here is exactly analogous to the famous trick in mathematics: a proof by contradiction.
 And, it’s just as powerful.